lior-tamir/Azure-Sentinel/Playbooks/CiscoASAConnector/CiscoASA custom connector/readme.md

 <br>
 1. Deploy the Custom Connector by clicking on "Deploy to Azure" button.
 This will take you to deplyoing an ARM Template wizard.
 2. Fill in the required paramteres:
-    * Connector name: Please enter the custom connector(ex:contoso firewall connector)
+    * Connector name: Please enter the custom connector(ex:Cisco ASA connector)
     * Service Endpoint: The URL to the Cisco ASA REST API

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flaurens1984%2FAzure-Sentinel%2Ffeature%2FCiscoASAConnector%2FPlaybooks%2FCiscoASAConnector%2FCiscoASA%20custom%20connector%2Fazuredeploy.json" target="_blank">